×

 How to Change the Magento 2 Theme for Specific Modules

-But what if you wish to have specific modules exhibit distinct themes?
+But what if you want certain parts of your store to have different themes?

 Understanding Magento 2 Themes